joerenner/sampleChop/README.md

 One candidate from is selected at each iteration and added to F, until there are enough chops in F to return them as the final set.

 Once the final set is obtained, the original audio file is split at each frame number, and the resulting chops are written to wav files, ready to program into an MPC.

-Files:
-- get_data : script to process raw data into data points
-- dataOps : script that reprocesses data from a lot of little files into a few large files (made training easier)
-- sampleChop : file that loads data (in batches: over 400,000 data points), trains and saves the network, and performs on a validation audio file
-- classify : file that takes new audio file, generated features, classifies its' frames, filters the positive samples, applies diversification, breaks the audio file on these final positive chops, then writes the new broken up samples to wav files.

 Future work:
 - documentation